JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 let's create a `liquibase` basic setup to get some tables created and add some data.

-for `liquibase` to work smoothly under springboot it's changelog file needs to be placed in a particular path -> folder like this<br>
+for `liquibase` to work smoothly under springboot it's changelog file needs to be placed in a particular path  like this:<br>

 **src -> main -> resources -> db -> changelog**<br>